ziggurattech/zdeploy/README.md

 $ pip3 install https://github.com/ziggurattech/zdeploy
 ```

 We're going to deploy Postgres and Redis in this walkthrough example.
-Find a place where you'd like to specify your deployment process and follow along with me.
+Find a place where you would like to specify your deployment process and follow along with me.

 * Create a deployment directory and redirect into it